 Remote work is enabled primarily by the rich communication technology available to us today.
 Don’t restrict yourself to e-mail interactions for work communication.
-Use platforms such as Slack or Microsoft Teams for time-sensitive communication and video conferencing tools like Zoom and Skype when the conversation can benefit from visual cues.
+Use platforms such as Slack, Microsoft Teams, or Weje online whiteboard for time-sensitive communication and video conferencing tools like Zoom and Skype when the conversation can benefit from visual cues.

 Also, you need to consider to use CRM to manage your customers and find ways to keep them happy (and buy more from you!)
 Today, picking a CRM solution is easier than ever, as there are plenty to choose from, depending on your business needs.